Me: I'm getting real pissed off at all the people who keep copying my story.

 "Gods yes," Tucker exclaimed loudly.
 "It was freezing last night!"
 The other students nodded.
 The island seemed to get colder at night while during the day the what became unbearable.

 The blonde behind Paulina huffed suddenly.
 "I'm flexible and can fit into places most people can't- but I can also do anything you ask me to!
 I'm very capable at pulling my own weight, thanks."

 "I'm serious!"
 Star cried.
 "My mom's always holding me back and controlling my life.
 As long as you don't do that, I'll recognize you as the leader, even if I don't like it," she grumbled the last part.

 Understanding dawned Danny.
 "I trust you to be able to take care of yourself, don't worry.
-I won't be overbearing."
+I won't be overbearing," he soothed.

 Chris's deep baritone voice broke the silence.
 "I am flexible as well and have taken gymnastics for 9 years.
-I can lie with ease and keep a straight face.
-I am interested in Latino culture, but have yet to learn the language."
+I can lie with ease and keep a straight face."
 While the girls swooned, the tall black haired male sighed.
 "My weakness is showing emotion.
 I have difficulty with expressing how I feel."